SUNGLASSES DAY! Bring your sunglasses today! Weather permitting we will be observing clouds.

 In previous laboratories we have explored mathematical models, physical processes, and hypothesis testing.
 Laboratory eight has a different focus.
 Laboratory eight focuses on observation, classification, and naming.
 Science has many fields that focus on careful observation and labeling.
 The ability to observe and accurately record observations are valuable scientific skills.
 Science has long depended on accurate and careful drawings of objects and phenomenon.
 The second part of this laboratory focuses on observation of clouds and attempting to accurately capture a cloud.

 Among all animals, only humans appear to attempt to name objects in their surroundings.
 Western science has spent a great deal of effort on naming and classifying objects and phenomenon.
 Western science is not the only system that has produced naming and classification systems.
-The first part of this laboratory focuses on naming.
+The first part of this laboratory focuses on human penchant for naming.

 For this laboratory the data tables will be tables of weather words.
 Working as a class on the board our task is to assemble a list of weather words in the different languages of Micronesia.
 Words such as sky, cloud, fog, rain, wind, thunder, lightning, morning dew, storm, typhoon, and rainbow.
 Is there only one word for each or many words?
 In English rain words include drizzle, mist, downpour, precipitation, shower, and deluge.
 Lightning is described sometimes by modifier words such as bolt, spear, and flash.
 Thunder includes variations such as "rolling thunder."
 Is there more than one kind of cloud?
 Do the languages of Micronesia include such distinctions?